eryk260/2sixty/adr/adr-9999-manual-apis.md

 ## Consequences

 This will allow the administration of the resources while limiting as far as possible the broad permissions required.
-By keeping the definition with the product YAML files we also have auditable history of the group's permissions.
+By keeping the permissions of the group in the product YAML files we also have auditable history of the group's permissions against the projects, though of course not of the resources that the group members have created or changed in GCP.